helcioItiyama/Foodfy/README.md

 - [**lottie**](https://github.com/airbnb/lottie-web)

 ## :information_source: HOW TO RUN THE APPLICATION
-To clone and run this application, you'll need Git, NodeJS and Yarn.
+To clone and run this application, you'll need Git, NodeJS, Postgres and NPM.

 You just need to run the following commands: